Livingston (surname)

 Livingston is a surname with several different origins.
 The name itself originates in Scotland as a habitational name derived from Livingston in Lothian which was originally named in Middle English Levingston.
-This place name was originally named after a man named Levin who appears in several 12th-century charters.
+This place was originally named after a man named Levin who appears in several 12th-century charters.
+Variations in spelling on official Scotland documents indicate phonetic spelling by non-native Scots speakers, such as Lewyngstoun 1264–1359.
 In Ireland (and in some cases Scotland), the name was adopted by people bearing the Gaelic surnames Ó Duinnshléibhe and Mac Duinnshléibhe.
 Livingston can also be an Americanized form of Lowenstein, a Jewish surname.